atomic14/InfiRayCapture/README.md

 ![Demo](./images/demo.webp)

 This application seems to work pretty well.
 It takes advantage of the fact that the InfiRay P2Pro acts as a USB Camera when plugged in.
-The actualy image is pretty weird.
-The top half seems to be some kind of grey scale image and the bottom half is the thermal image.
+The actual image is pretty weird.
+The top half seems to be some kind of grey scale image and the bottom half is the temperature data.

 ![USB Camera](./images/webcam-output.png)